 By Sam Harrell

-This is part-1 of a two-part series.
+Below is Part 2 of a two-part series.
+Read Part 1 here.

 Sam Harrell has lived most of his life in East Africa where he engaged the people and the land in the context of community-based development as director of Africa Exchange, a non-profit organization in Kenya.
 The proximity of his work at the intersection of natural systems and human survival provides a unique perspective from which to engage the future.
 Sam currently facilitates the work of global field personnel as associate coordinator of Global Missions for the Cooperative Baptist Fellowship.